 The film originally screened under the title Cybernatural in its film festival premieres before this was changed to Unfriended for widespread theatrical release.
 It is one of the most unique films that one has seen in some time.
 The entire film takes place where the camera is focused on a computer screen for the duration.
 The drama mostly plays out in a Skype video conversation, although there are multiple windows opening up into other programs such as Gmail, Chatroulette, Spotify, YouTube, Instagram, even rather subversively the bit torrent downloader UTorrent.
 There is also Facebook, although clearly for copyright reasons this is mocked up to look the same but comes without the identifying blue F logo.

 This is the most original form of presentation of a film that one has seen in some since probably Paranormal Activity (2007), which was notedly also produced by Jason Blum.
 That said, when I saw Unfriended, I had not seen Nacho Vigalondos Open Windows (2014), which was released around the same time and similarly takes place with the film screen being a computer monitor with various programs and video screens popping up although it far more adventurously manages to swing an elaborate abduction and caper plot, even a car chase and several mind-bending twists, during its running time.
 Nor had I seen the dvd-released The Den (2013) about a snuff internet site, which conducts the same computer screen as film screen idea but not in a single unbroken take.
-Soon after, we had a series of other social media/screen perspective horror films, including Jeruzalem (2015), Friend Request (2016), a blatant copy of Unfriended, and Nerve (2016).
+Soon after, we had a series of other social media/screen perspective horror films and thrillers, including Jeruzalem (2015), Friend Request (2016), a blatant copy of Unfriended, and Nerve (2016).